animeshnandan/Crypto-TechStocks/README.md

 - Azure Blob Storage for data storage.
 - Power BI for data visualization.

-For any questions or support, please contact [your email address].
+For any questions or support, please contact animeshn@umd.edu.

 ---